 Visual hallucinations may be one of the first symptoms that people develop, causing individuals to see things that are not there.

-Visual hallucinations affect up to 80% of people with LBD.
+Visual hallucinations affect up to

 Other hallucinations, such as hearing or smelling things that are not there, are less common but may also occur.